quackduck/devzat/Admin's Manual.md

 All admins are allowed even if their ID is not in the whitelist.
 Therefore, if everyone on the private server is an admin, a whitelist isn't necessary.

+Message backlog on `#main` is disabled in private chats.
+Thus you can be assured that only the peoples currently logged in can read your messages.
+No one can snoop in afterwards.